S3-working-group/s3-practical-guide/readme.md

 * Headline Level 1 is always the only content on the slide (apart from background images)
 * Headline level 2  or more is increased by one for reveal.js

+## Translations

+Slides are translated in a [dedicated crowdin project](https://crowdin.com/project/sociocracy-30).
+The repository contains `crowdin.yaml` for use with the [crowdin CLI](https://support.crowdin.com/cli-tool/).

+Uploading sources is handled through this command (remove `--dryrun` to run):

+`crowdin --identity ~/crowdin-s3-patterns.yaml --dryrun upload sources`

+We can create branches (e.g. to preserve old translations) but at the moment we don't need them:

+`crowdin --identity ~/crowdin-s3-patterns.yaml --dryrun upload sources -b {branch name} --dryrun`

+The config file can be checked using
+`crowdin --identity ~/crowdin-s3-patterns.yaml lint`

+ These commands assume [crowdin credentials](https://support.crowdin.com/configuration-file/#cli-2) in `~/crowdin-s3-patterns.yaml`

 ## License